Providing Small Group Occupational Therapy for Children and Teens.

 Self care skills

-Occupational Therapists promote independence and mastery of "skills for the job of living" in order for children to participate fully and experience meaning in the occupations of their lives: play, schooling, socialization, and self-care (activities of daily living ADLs).
+Occupational Therapists promote independence and mastery of "skills for the job of living" in order for children to participate fully and experience meaning in the occupations of their lives: play, schooling, socialization (relationships), and self-care (activities of daily living ADLs).
 Without these skills, children will lack the building blocks for growth and independence beyond childhood.

 What to watch for: